csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 providers             // array of tables, each entry to be mirrored or listed
 ```

+At least 2 providers have to be configured.
+The other options are optional.

 Rates are specified as floats in HTTPS operations per second.
 0 means no limit.
 The rates can be specified per provider.
 Any provider
 which has no specified rate will use the configured default.
 If